 María began interning and substituting at the school in 1981 while earning her BS from Florida International University.
-As a teacher of native and non-native Spanish speakers, María taught all levels of Spanish from S1 to AP Spanish Literature and Culture.
-She was Chair of the Department of World Languages and served the larger community as President of the Foreign Language Teachers of Dade County and Executive Director of the Florida Foreign Language Association.
+As a teacher of Spanish for native and non-native speakers, María taught all levels from S1 to AP Spanish Literature and Culture.
+She was Chair of the World Languages Department and served the larger community as President of the Foreign Language Teachers of Dade County and Executive Director of the Florida Foreign Language Association.
 She was Sponsor of the Spanish Interest Society, Sponsor of the Sociedad Honoraria Hispánica, Sponsor of the Classes of 1992 and 2003, and was certified by the National Board for Professional Teaching Standards for her teaching skills.

 After being a small business owner and an accountant for twenty years, Horacio switched careers and began tutoring ESOL students at Coral Park in 2004.
 He was Chair of the ESOL Department for five years and coached the Varsity and Junior Varsity Softball teams.
 Horacio, who earned his BS from Florida International University, loved mentoring students and served as Director of the school's College Advisory Program.
-From the mid 1980s through the early 2000s, Horacio managed dozens of youth softball teams at Tamiami Park and was the head of the Miami Mini-Canes travel softball organization, winning dozens of tournaments throughout Florida and the country.
+From the mid 1980s through the early 2000s, Horacio managed dozens of youth softball teams at Tamiami Park and was the head of the Miami Mini-Canes travel girls softball organization, winning dozens of NSA, ASA, and ISA tournaments throughout Florida and the United States.